 The best UK genealogy forums

-RootsChat remains the biggest and busiest of the UK-focused, general-purpose genealogy forums, and boasts more than 6.4 million posts from its 278,624 members.
+RootsChat remains the biggest and busiest of the UK-focused, general-purpose genealogy forums, and boasts more than 6.4 million posts from over 200,000 members.
 As always, I’d suggest that newbies head straight to the section aimed at beginners, which is full of guidance, tips and war stories to help you avoid common pitfalls.
 The various threads are grouped by subject or theme, such as conflicts, occupations, record types, time periods and areas.
 There’s all sorts of material relating to surnames and one-name studies, as well as glossaries of archaic terms, long-running threads compiling useful websites and lots more besides.
 If you have a handwritten document that you can’t decipher, just upload it and wait for the responses.

 Set up to complement Chris Baker’s website The Long, Long Trail, First World War genealogy forum the Great War Forum has gone on to have a thriving life all its own.
 Moderators try to ensure that replies are backed up with citable evidence from the likes of Medal Index Cards, service records, War Diaries and old newspaper articles, and there’s a focus on keeping the forum a friendly place for members.
-Alongside various subject/theme subdivisions, a Gallery section has photos, maps and documents (free membership is required for access), as well as specialist blogs and ‘long reads’.
+Alongside various subject/theme subdivisions, a Gallery section has old photographs, maps and documents (free membership is required for access), as well as specialist blogs and ‘long reads’.
 There’s also a mobile app in the offing to improve the visitor experience for smartphone and tablet users.

 Reddit members submit content (links, images, questions, videos, etc) which is then voted up or down by other members, making it an ideal place for family historians to share and discuss.
 Posts are organised into communities of ‘subreddits’.
 The above URL takes you to the all-encompassing genealogy forum, and I’d suggest venturing down into the numerous subreddits.
 If you’re wading through some of the jargon and marketing hype that revolves around DNA tests, for example, you’re bound to find some redditors in the same boat.
 The AncestryDNA thread (r/AncestryDNA) is full of people sharing results, often alongside confused emojis.